• Train

 Deep Learning Applications for Object Detection in Real-Time – Viso Suite

-Adoption of Computer Vision in Oil and Gas
+AI Solutions for Computer Vision in Oil and Gas

 The major application types include:

-• Maintenance and service life prediction
+• AI maintenance and service life prediction

 • Safety and compliance monitoring